Trump seeks to put himself at center of auto strike

 Biden frequently speaks about the importance of unions, and Democrats have largely brushed off the prospect of Trump — a billionaire with a reputation for stiffing his workers — making significant inroads with organized labor heading into an election year.

 Biden’s campaign immediately went on offensive following the news of Trump’s expected travel to the Great Lakes State.
-Biden campaign spokesman Kevin Munoz posted on X, the website formerly known as Twitter, a statement from the United Association of Union Plumbers and Pipefitters, whose general president slammed the former president and called him “just another fraud” who “does not care about working men and women.”
+Biden campaign spokesman Kevin Munoz posted on X, the website formerly known as Twitter, a statement from the United Association of Union Plumbers and Pipefitters, whose general president slammed Trump and called him “just another fraud” who “does not care about working men and women.”

 Shawn Fain, the head of the UAW, has also been sharply critical of Trump, saying in a statement Tuesday that “every fiber of our union is being poured into fighting the billionaire class and an economy that enriches people like Donald Trump at the expense of workers.”